-Early Help is a community of services that support families to build resilience and improve lives.
-The School may refer a student and his/her family to Westminster's Early Help unit or an Early Help unit in the borough in which the child resides.
-Any child may benefit from Early Help, however employees should be particularly alert to the potential need for Early Help for a child who:
+Early Help is a community of services that supports families to build resilience and improve lives.
+The School may refer a student and their family to Westminster's Early Help unit or an Early Help unit in the borough in which the child resides.
+Any child may benefit from Early Help; however, employees should be particularly alert to the potential need for Early Help for a child who: